-Smaller gatherings will be the norm at Thanksgiving tables this year.
-Think about who matters the most to you and make sure they’re invited.
+Consider who matters the most to you and ensure they’re invited.
 Maybe it means inviting someone who is dear to your heart and has nowhere else to go.
-Relationships can come first this year and expressing your love for people through an invitation to your family gathering will build bonds that will last even through the uncertainty of our times.
+Relationships can come first this year, and expressing your love for people through an invitation to your family gathering will build bonds that will last through the years.
 Tell people you love them, that they’re important to you, and that you are glad you can spend time together.

 Reach out to those you can’t see in person.

-For those you can’t be physically with this year, be intentional about making a phone call or having a video chat.
-Many people will be lonely this year.
-Some may even have to celebrate Thanksgiving in isolation because of quarantines, compromised immune systems, or restrictions on travel.
+For those, you can’t be physically with this year, be intentional about making a phone call or having a video chat.
 Make it a point to let people know you care by scheduling time with them in advance.
 Perhaps you could invite them to your Thanksgiving table virtually by setting up a video call to eat your meals together across the miles.
 Creating memories like this will last a lifetime and will grow the bonds of friendship and love.

 Quarantine if necessary to protect the ones you love.

 There are some people for whom we may want to make a big sacrifice this year.
-For those with compromised immune systems, susceptibility to illness or other mitigating factors that we are desperate to see for Thanksgiving, we might not want to risk their health by continuing with our usual careful daily activities like masking up while shopping and going to church or school.
-For these people, we can sacrifice 14 days of our lives to stay home and put our lives on hold so that we can enjoy the holidays with the ones we love.
+For those with compromised immune systems, susceptibility to illness, or other mitigating factors that we are desperate to see for Thanksgiving, we might not want to risk their health by continuing with our usual careful daily activities.
+For these people, we can sacrifice 10 days of our lives to stay home and put our lives on hold so that we can enjoy the holidays with the ones we love.
 Think about it.
-Can you give up 14 days to show someone you care?
+Can you give up 10 days to show someone you care?

 Find joy in a small celebration.

 Think of all the ways that having a smaller Thanksgiving celebration will be a joy!
 Less food to cook….
 Fewer dishes to wash… No one has to fight over the last piece of pie….
 Less family drama!
 More time talking with each person who is present.
 Everyone can participate in family games after dinner.
 The event can be smaller, more intimate and more meaningful for each individual present.
 Many times, those who are more introverted in the gathering feel like they have to hide away to avoid the crowd.
-This year, they can relax and enjoy the few people who are present and not feel as if they are on display.
-The extroverts can feel free to tell stories and have a captive audience.
+This year, they can relax and enjoy the few present people and not feel like they are on display.
+Extroverts can feel free to tell stories and have a captive audience.
 Choose to enjoy the smallness of the day.